 - Meetings and workshops on literary and professional topics, and social events

-- In addition to The Author, the Society's journal, TA members receive In Other Words, the journal of the British Centre for Literary Translation
+- In addition to The Author, the SoA's journal, TA members receive In Other Words, published by Writers' Centre Norwich

-- Publications: The Society produces a number of resources on a range of topics of interest to all writers, including Copyright and Moral Rights, Libel, and Publishing Contracts.
-The Guide to Translator/Publisher Contracts contains a basic agreement and can be download from the resources section of this website once logged in.
-The Guide is also available to non-members for £10.
+- Publications: The SoA produces a number of resources on a range of topics of interest to all writers, including Copyright and Moral Rights, Libel, and Publishing Contracts.
+The Guide to Translator/Publisher Contracts contains a basic agreement and is also available to non-members for £10.
 To order your copy click here

-- Access to a free email discussion group run by member Trista Selous.
+- Access to a free email discussion group run by members

-For further information about the business of translation, see our Translation FAQS
+For further information about the business and practice of translation, see our Translation FAQS

 How do I Join?